 For us it is the perfect combination in one day with Calakmul.
 If you join it to the volcano of the bats you will have an unbeatable day.
 You already know it traveler, here you have a good detour where you can enjoy the Mayan world and nature.
 You will be surprised by the south

-Balamkú, archaeological siteLOCATION: Balamkú is located at 3 km from the town of Conhuás, at 55 km from Xpuhil.
+Balamkú, archaeological siteLOCATION: Balamkú is located 3 km from the town of Conhuás, 55 km from Xpuhil.

-SCHEDULE AND SERVICES: Open from 8 to 17 daily hours.
+SCHEDULE AND SERVICES: open from 8 a.m. to 17 p.m. daily.
 There are services at the entrance.

 PRICE INPUT :: 47 mxn.
 The Sundays the entrance of INAH is free for Mexicans and permanent residents.
-Access to archaeological sites is free every day for children under 13 years, students, teachers and senior citizens with valid credentials.
+Access to the archaeological sites is free every day for children under 13 years of age, students, teachers and senior citizens with valid credentials.

 NEARBY ACCOMMODATIONS:hotels near Calakmul

 WHAT MORE TO SEE IN THE AREA: Xpuhil, Chicanná, Becán, Hormiguero, Rio Bec, Calakmul, Kohunlich, Dzibanché.
 This south has no bottom.

 WHAT TO BRING?
 Light and light clothing, hat, insect repellent, sunscreen, closed shoes and some water always goes well.

 - Offers on flights international and national ..

 - Find the accommodation with the best offers from Booking.com.